factotumcms/base-module/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

+## Releases

+Please see [ROADMAP v2](./docs/ROADMAP-v2.md) for more information about the next releases.

 ## Contributing

 Feel free to open issues and submit pull requests.